CuriousLearner/nexus/docs/api/endpoints.md

 is_superuser      | boolean   | false    | false          | designates whether the user is a superuser

 __NOTE__
+- *uuid: randomly generated uuid.
-- *date_time: current date and time of timezone in which user is registered.
+- *date_time: date and time when the user gets registered.
 - Error out in case of invalid email/password.
 - Error out in case of missing **required** attributes.